 1. Front Door

 Research has shown that around 34% of burglars try and enter homes using the front door.
 Therefore it would be a great idea to place a surveillance camera at the door entrance.
 There is a chance of the burglar trying to tamper with the surveillance camera.

-It would be advisable to place the camera at the second floor level.
+It would be advisable to place the camera at the second-floor level.
 Alternately you can place it in the facing your house and place the focus on the front door.
 If your home is a single level, you must try and protect your camera so that it is not damaged by miscreants.
-You could use mesh wiring and other things which could protect it from hard knocks from stones and rocks.
+You could use mesh wiring and other things that could protect it from hard knocks from stones and rocks.